jimbrig/Engineered-Knowledge/0-Inbox/Windows Setup Checklist.md

 - [ ] Perform a clean installation of Windows Operating System
 	- [ ] Boot into a bootable media drive with the Windows setup
 	- [ ] Select to install windows on this machine (the *advanced* option)
-	- [ ] Once get to disk drive/where to install screen, delete all Disk 0 partitions and install Windows to the Disk 0 Unallocated Drive - this will guarantee Windows will create the proper partions and format the disk accordingly without leaving any traces of the previous installation.
+	- [ ] Once get to disk drive/where to install screen, delete all Disk 0 partitions and install Windows to the Disk 0 Unallocated Drive - this will guarantee Windows will create the proper partitions and format the disk accordingly without leaving any traces of the previous installation.

 - [ ]

 ***